Securing ADO.NET applications

 Describes security for Entity Framework applications.

-Contains links to topics describing all aspects of security in .NET.
+Contains links to articles describing all aspects of security in .NET.

 .NET Framework tools for securing and administering security policy.

 Resources for Creating Secure Applications

-Provides links to topics for creating secure applications.
+Provides links to articles for creating secure applications.

 Provides links to external resources available online and in print.